ailejs/aWebsite/README.md

 once pods are deployed, check the service info
 - kubectl get services -o wide -n devops-tools

-if you have a system on the same vpc you should be able to hit the website on the nodeport (any node address) of the cluster, with te port identified above.
+if you have a system on the same vpc you should be able to hit the website on the nodeport (any node address) of the cluster, with the port identified above.

 you can also use kubectl to forward the service to your localhost
 - ex.  kubectl port-forward deployment/awebsite01 31002:31003 -n devops-tools